eLbot88/CS-GO-Config/README.md

 It is important to ensure the config.cfg file also present in this directory isn't set to Read-Only.

-If syncing across steam is enabled (enabling your cfg to travel between machines) the ...Steam\userdata\<Steam3 ID>\730\local\cfg location also houses a config.cfg (which should also not be set to Read-Only) and this is where pushes to the config from autoexec.cfg are currently stored, not the one in ...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg .
-If you don't want it to sync on Steam, you can add this to launch options -autoconfig +cl_cloud_settings 0 and then the one in ...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg will again take precedence.
+If syncing across steam is enabled (enabling your cfg to travel between machines) the `...Steam\userdata\<Steam3 ID>\730\local\cfg` location also houses a `config.cfg` (which should also not be set to Read-Only) and this is where pushes to the config from `autoexec.cfg` are currently stored, not the one in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`.
+If you don't want it to sync on Steam, you can add this to launch options `-autoconfig +cl_cloud_settings 0` and then the one in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` will again take precedence.

 Autoexec.cfg is automatically run if it is present in this folder without the need of a launch flag.
-The launch order is 1)Config.cfg , 2)Autoexec.cfg.
+The launch order is 1) Config.cfg THEN 2) Autoexec.cfg.

 ### Launch Options